 An ISTA LCI Report Entry includes at least one of ISTA LCI Report or ISTA Location Civic 8 Report.

-When a Measurement Type equal to “Relative Compact LCI” is used in the ISTA LCI reporting, the reference location to which the ISTA’s relative location is reported is the location reported for the RSTA in the Passive TB Ranging LCI Table Report within which it is contained.
+NOTE – To shorten the LCI reporting, the ‘Relative Compact LCI’ Measurement Type can be used in the ISTA’s LCI reporting.
+In this case ISTA’s location is reported in relation to the location reported for the RSTA in the Passive TB Ranging LCI Table Report within which the ISTA’s LCI report is contained.
+See Subclause 9.4.2.21 (LCI report (Location configuration information report). (#3020)